 - Tomatoes

-To improve your veggie consumption, create a large, crunchy salad or bring baby carrots and sliced red peppers to your lunch.
+Create a large, crunchy salad, or bring baby carrots and sliced red peppers to your lunch to improve your veggie consumption.

 Protein aids in blood sugar stabilization and a lean source of protein should be incorporated with meals and snacks.
 Choose baked, broiled, or grilled items over deep-fried foods, which can cause blood sugar spikes.